Everything must change…

 Obama’s refusal to govern was dangerous and disappointing.
 He allowed the CIA and Pentagon to take America from 4 avoidable wars into 31 unnecessary wars.
-Now Trump has doubled down on 34 expanding wars costing trillions, killing millions and making everyone less secure.
+Trump doubled down on 48 expanding wars costing trillions, killing millions and making everyone less secure.

 Obama surrendered to the corporate elite.
 Liberal apologies for Obama’s bloody eight years cannot change facts on the ground.
 We have created millions of new enemies, incurred trillions in new debt and are demonstrably less secure.
 This is a big part of how Trump the dim racist chump got elected.

 American military misadventures have bankrupted the nation.
-If these more than two dozen simultaneous and expanding wars continue… we will be in full retreat from more than 800 military bases while dying oceans and seas continue rising to flood all shores.
+If these more than two dozen simultaneous and expanding wars continue… we will be in full retreat from more than 800 military bases in 150 nations while dying oceans continue rising to flood all shores.